-The Updating and Screening Assessment completed in early 2004 concluded that a Detailed required for two villages in Midlothian; Cousland and Pathhead.
+The Updating and Screening Assessment completed in early 2004 concluded that a Detailed Assessment was required for nitrogen dioxide and PM10 levels due to road traffic emissions in Dalkeith centre.
+The screening assessment indicated that a survey of domestic fuel use was required for two villages in Midlothian; Cousland and Pathhead.